jj1bdx/freebsd-dev-trng/README.md

 `feedtrng.c` is a C code example to transfer TRNG data from a tty device to `/dev/trng`.
 The code sets input tty disciplines and lock the tty, then feed the contents to `/dev/trng`.
+Note: when running in the default mode, the first block (512 bytes) from the tty device is *discarded* to prevent unstable data of TRNG from being transferred to `/dev/trng`, which results in rndtest(4) warnings.
+This data truncation will not happen when the data is redirected to stdout.

 The source to write to `/dev/trng` *must* be a real TRNG.
 Possible candidates are:

+* [avrhwrng](https://github.com/jj1bdx/avrhwrng/), an experimental hardware on Arduino Duemilanove/UNO, claiming ~10kbytes/sec (disclaimer: Kenji Rikitake develops the software and hardware)
 * [NeuG](http://www.gniibe.org/memo/development/gnuk/rng/neug.html), claiming ~80kbytes/sec generation speed
 * [OneRNG](http://onerng.info), claiming ~44kbytes/sec generation speed
 * [TrueRNG 2](https://www.tindie.com/products/ubldit/truerng-hardware-random-number-generator/), claiming ~43.5kbytes/sec generation speed

-The following TRNG is slow (~2kbytes/sec), but may work well (disclaimer: Kenji Rikitake develops the software and hardware):

-* [avrhwrng](https://github.com/jj1bdx/avrhwrng/), an experimental hardware on Arduino Duemilanove/UNO

 Currently, the random bits in the given entropy strings are estimated as 1/2 of the given bits, which is a common practice for accepting TRNG sequences in the